-Lot 2 (located directly above the 16.62 acre Lot 3 - Residue) contains the new Hospice facility, which has public water and sewer from Berkeley County; therefore, the two lots requesting rezoning could also able to be served by public water and sewer.
+The property could be served by Berkley County's public water and wastewater system.
+Adjacent to this property is the new Hospice facility, which has public water and sewer from Berkeley County.
 The Comprehensive Plan encourages urban level development to be on a central water and sewer system, whether public or privately owned.
 Therefore, the requested rezoning would conform to this aspect of the 2004 Comprehensive Plan.